Kartik-Katkar/Decentralized-Personal-Health-Record-Application/README.md

 &nbsp;

-The below image is a compilation of images which show the successful deployment and working of the project done through REMIX IDE and the Project is run through NodeJS and Lite-Server on Local System
+The images show the successful deployment and working of the project done through REMIX IDE and the Project is run through NodeJS and Lite-Server on Local System

 <p align="center">
   <img src="./images and videos/Project.gif" alt="Image"/>